Australians vote in close-run election as Scott Morrison eyes a second term

 Australians vote in close-run election as Scott Morrison hopes for a second term

-Counting will start around 6 pm local time, and results are expected to trickle in soon after
+Counting is underway, and results are expected to trickle in soon

 Australia elections: Governing coalition trails in close race